kcbobbe/code-query/README.md

 ## Description

-'Cody Query' is an application that allows bootcamp students to ask questions to and answer question from their peers in a friendly environment.
+'Cody Query' is an application that allows bootcamp students to ask questions and answer questions from their peers in a friendly environment.
 Every user can see the recently asked questions and answers.
-In the navbar the user can select to see only questions related to a certain topic.
-If the user signs up there are additional features, such as the ability to ask and answer a questions using markdown features or going to the own profile page, where all asked questions are displayed and can also be deleted.
-Due to the use of socket.io the asked questions or responses appear without a page refresh and are immediately available tot the user.
+In the navbar, the user can select to see only questions tagged with a certain topic(eg. 'HTML').
+If the user signs up, there are additional features, such as the ability to ask and answer questions using our rich text-editor.Also, every user has a profile page, where all the user's asked questions are displayed and can also be deleted.
+Using socket.io, the asked questions or responses appear in a real-time environment to all clients connected to the server.
-This application was created using MySQL, Sequelize, Node, Express, Handlebars, Socket.io, Passport, Jdenticon, Simplemde, Markdown-it and moment.js.
+This application was created using MySQL, Sequelize, Node, Express, Handlebars, Socket.io, Passport, Jdenticon, Simplemde, Markdown-it, Jest and moment.js.

 ## Installation